 20 Jimin Memes Every BTS Fan Will Want To Steal

-Every few months, the internet is blessed with another viral meme that perfectly describes many of our reactions to a relatable situation.
-While some just wait for another one to come along, stan Twitter often creates their own memes starring their favorite celebs.
-Since BTS is always sharing so much content with fans like behind-the-scenes videos (as well as hilarious tweets), the ARMY can't help but screenshot the members' funny reactions and convert them into shareable images for the entire fandom to enjoy.
-Jimin is just one of the members with the most priceless reactions, and these 20 Jimin memes prove it, so get ready to take out your meme stealing license.
+Every few months, the internet is blessed with new viral memes that perfectly sum up relatable situations.
+While some people patiently wait for new ones to be shared, stan Twitter often creates their own memes starring their favorite celebs.
+Since BTS is always sharing behind-the-scenes videos and hilarious tweets, the ARMY can't help but screenshot the members' funny reactions and convert them into shareable images for the entire fandom to enjoy.
+Jimin is one of the members with the most priceless reactions, and these 20 Jimin memes prove it.

-Many of these memes came from the group's interviews, BangtanTV clips, VLives, and Run BTS! episodes.
+Many of these memes are plucked from the group's interviews, BangtanTV clips, VLives, and Run BTS! episodes.
 Whether Jimin remains silent after reading a cheeky fan comment or gives side-eye to a member to playfully tease him, he can express his mood or attitude with just one look.
 After taking a screenshot of his expression, the ARMY then pairs Jimin's funny face with equally hilarious commentary.
-The end result is an iconic meme that fans talk about for weeks on end.
+The result?
+An iconic meme that fans talk about for weeks on end.

 1. When someone comes up with a brilliant idea.